stimulus-use/stimulus-use/docs/use-click-outside.md

 # useClickOutside

-Adds one new `clickOutside` behavior to your Stimulus controller as well as a new `click:outside` event when ever a click is received outside of the controller element.
+Adds a `clickOutside` behavior to your Stimulus controller.
+Whenever a click (or touch) is received outside of the controller element, `useClickOutside` reacts in two independent ways:

+- it calls the controller's **`clickOutside(event)` method**, if you have defined one, and
+- it dispatches a **`click:outside` event** (prefixed with the controller identifier by default) that you can wire up to Stimulus actions, handy to notify _other_ controllers.

+You can use either or both.
+The method is the simplest option when the controller reacts to its own outside clicks; the event is meant for communicating with other controllers.

 ## Reference